 The highest dunes in this region are only about 100 feet high, but they stretch off into the distance as far as the eye can see.

-Although the dunes aren’t very high, there is still excellent riding; you’ll find plenty of short climbs, rolling terrain and sandy trails to keep you busy.
+Although the dunes aren’t very high, there is still excellent riding.
+You’ll find plenty of short climbs, rolling terrain and sandy trails to keep you busy.

-At 4,400 feet this is considered a “high” desert area, but it’s not high enough to have cool summer temperatures.
+At 4,400 feet this is a “high” desert area, but it’s not high enough to have cool summer temperatures.
 Summer riding is pretty unpleasant from late June to early September with temperatures in the 90s.

 The shoulder seasons of October – November and April – May are ideal for riding with temperatures in the 50s and 60s.
 In May, temperatures begin to rise with an average of 72 degrees.

-If you’re looking for something a little closer to home, the Nellis Sand Dunes offer some great riding just outside North Las Vegas.
+The Nellis Sand Dunes offer some great riding just outside North Las Vegas.

 - Only 10 miles to food, water, gas, motel and supplies in Winnemucca.